NEJLT/nejlt-website/content/authorinfo/notes.md

 title="Notes on submissions"
 +++

-NEJLT is a journal with high-quality reviewing and papers, where you can send reviews from some top conferences along with your revised papers, and that has no ACL embargo on rejected papers.

-Papers must reach “minor edits” by the end of the 2nd review cycle.
+NEJLT aims for high-quality reviewing and papers.
+As such, papers must reach “minor edits” by the end of the 2nd review cycle.

 Possible cycle outcomes are: